kalxas/rasdaman/doc/main/05_geo-services-guide.rst

   ingestion.
 * ``blocking`` (since v9.8) - Set to ``false`` to analyze and import each file separately (**non-blocking mode**).
-By default blocking is set to ``true``, i.e. WCST_Import will analyze all input files first to create corresponding coverage descriptions, and only then import them.
+By default blocking is set to ``true``, i.e. wcst_import will analyze all input files first to create corresponding coverage descriptions, and only then import them.
 The advantage of non-blocking mode is that the analyzing and importing happens incrementally (in blocking mode the analyzing step can take a long time, e.g. days,